 - Your favorite cookies (chocolate chip, sugar or, short read)

-- Optional: Whip cream- pick up at local store
+- Optional: Whip cream- pick up at the local store

 We picked up these little container which worked great for storing the small toppings.
 Make sure you have 1. a Tray to display it on 2. hot cocoa mugs 3. containers to store leftovers.